Shower Pan Leak Repair: Signs, Testing & Cost to Fix

 Get matched with companies for your specific needs

-A shower pan leak is one of the most deceptively damaging plumbing problems a homeowner can face — by the time visible symptoms appear, water may have already been eroding your subfloor and framing for months.
+A shower pan leak is one of the most deceptively damaging plumbing problems a homeowner can face.
+By the time visible symptoms appear, water may have already been eroding your subfloor and framing for months.
 Whether you've noticed water stains on the ceiling below your bathroom, loose tiles around the shower base, or a persistent musty smell, knowing how to identify and respond to a leaking shower pan can save you thousands of dollars.

 In this guide, you'll learn exactly how shower pan leaks develop, the key warning signs to look for, how to perform a simple flood test at home, and what repair and replacement options cost in 2026.
 Understanding your options early is the fastest path to stopping the damage and protecting your home's value.